CrestfallenLARP/cfldangerden/content/en/rules/_index.md

 3. **During Event Crafting Assistance –** A character may use a research skill to help determine what resource costs and effects may occur in creating a design prior to its actual construction.
 This helps to reduce failures and unforeseen negatives that may occur.

-### Crafting, Science, & Technology
+## Crafting, Science, & Technology

 Crafting items in Crestfallen have four specific levels, which are Basic, Augmentation, Mastery, and Technology.

-## Basic Build items and uses
+### Basic Build items and uses
 All basic build items last for the duration of the event, until used, or until destroyed.
 A break effect will destroy a basic build item.
 These items are marked on the character sheet and cannot be traded between characters after creation.
 All Basic Build items require an appropriate physical representation in their description.
 This item is required to use the effect of a Basic Build Item.
 One Basic Crafting Component creates 5 items or the Craft effect.

-### Alchemy Basic Build Items
+#### Alchemy Basic Build Items

 - **Alchemical Grenade**: Spell Ammo - A character may throw a ranged attack with the verbal of “5 damage”.
 - **Alchemical Flashbang**: Spell Ammo - A character may throw a ranged attack with the verbal of “Knockback”.
 - **Tangle Bag**: Spell Ammo – A character may throw a ranged attack with the verbal of “Entangle Foot”
 - **Alcohol**: Potion Bottle – A character may drink or grant another a drink that grants the Distracted effect.
 - *Craft Effect* **Weapon Poison +1:** Purple Ribbon – A character may deal 1 additional point of damage with a weapon that has the craft effect until the item is broken or destroyed.
-This may not be used on Firearms
+This may not be used on Firearms.

-### Enchanting Basic Build Items
+#### Enchanting Basic Build Items

 - **Healing Potion**: Potion Bottle - A character may drink or be fed this potion with the verbal of “5 healing”.
 - **Heartiness Potion**: Potion Bottle – A character may drink or be fed this potion with the verbal of “5 Body” This potion grants 5 additional Body points which are lost before costuming and normal Body points.
 A character may only have additional Body points from one source at a time.
 The highest value will take precedence.
 - **Enchanted Armor Wand**: Wand Representation and Spell Ammo – A character may touch Spell Ammo to a Wand Representation while using the verbal “5 Enchanted Armor”.
 The caster may then snap the Wand Representation and throw or touch the Spell Ammo to a target.
 This grants the target 5 additional Armor points if they are already wearing armor.
 They may use these additional points over the maximum amount granted by the Wear Armor skill.
 A character may only have additional Armor points from one source at a time.
 The highest value will take precedence.
 - **Mana Potion**: Potion Bottle - A character may drink or be fed this potion with the verbal of “1 Energy”.
 This potion grants 1 Energy to the character who drinks it.
 A character may only drink 5 Mana Potions per event.
 - *Craft Effect* **Rune of Protection**: Wearable Rune – A character may wear one Rune of Protection at any given time.
 The first spell that hits a character wearing a Rune of Protection, is negated with the call of “Resist”.
 This “Resist” must be used, regardless of the spell being thrown.
 A spell that is cast via touch does not trigger this “Resist”.

-### Forging Basic Build Items
+#### Forging Basic Build Items

 - **One Handed Weapon**: One Handed Weapon under 46” (116.84 Cm) - A character may use any One Handed Weapon that fits the appropriate size and safety requirements.
-These weapons are put on to the character sheet and are destroyed with a Break or Destroy condition.
+These weapons are put on to the character sheet and are destroyed with a Break or [Destroy Condition]({{< ref "/rules/conditions/#destroy" >}}).

 - **Two Handed Weapons**: Two Handed Weapon 46.1” to 75” (190.5 Cm) - A character may use any Two Handed Weapon that fits the appropriate size and safety requirements.
-These weapons are put on to the character sheet and are destroyed with a Break or Destroy condition.
+These weapons are put on to the character sheet and are destroyed with a Break or [Destroy Condition]({{< ref "/rules/conditions/#destroy" >}})..

 - **Ranged Weapon**: Any Thrown Weapon (Small/Coreless), Crossbow Min/Max Dimension 12”/24” (30.48Cm/60.96 Cm) or Bow Min/Max Length 34”/44” (86.36Cm/111.76Cm) - A character may use any Ranged Weapon that fits the appropriate size and safety requirements.
-These weapons are put on to the character sheet, and are destroyed with a Break or Destroy condition.
+These weapons are put on to the character sheet, and are destroyed with a Break or [Destroy Condition]({{< ref "/rules/conditions/#destroy" >}}).

 - **Shield and/or Buckler Shield**: Shield Maximum 36” (91.44 Cm) Tall at longest dimension.
 Maximum 24” (60.96 Cm) Wide at longest dimension shield.
 Buckler Maximum 20” diameter.
 May Hold or Strap to Arm - A character may use any Shield that fits the appropriate size and safety requirements.
-These shields are put on to the character sheet and are destroyed with a Break or Destroy condition.
+These shields are put on to the character sheet and are destroyed with a Break or [Destroy Condition]({{< ref "/rules/conditions/#destroy" >}}).

 - **Armor**: Physical Representation Evaluated By Staff - A character may use any Armor that fits the appropriate size and safety requirements.
-This armor is put on to the character sheet and is destroyed with a Break or Destroy condition.
+This armor is put on to the character sheet and is destroyed with a Break or [Destroy Condition]({{< ref "/rules/conditions/#destroy" >}}).

-- Craft Effect **Repair Item**: A tagged Item and Physical Representation – A character may repair a Broken item, allowing it to be used once more.
+- *Craft Effect* **Repair Item**: A tagged Item and Physical Representation – A character may repair a Broken item, allowing it to be used once more.
 To repair a tagged item, the crafter must put their character number on the durability box to show that it has been repaired.

 ### Crafting: Augmentation